Skip to content

 email-bannerog, linkedinHorizontal layout requires wide canvas

-The story format works best with social-card or default using a bottom layout, so the text sits comfortably in the lower half of the tall canvas.
+The story format works best with social-card, announcement, or default using a bottom layout, so the text sits comfortably in the lower half of the tall canvas.

 Both fields are top-level in the request body: